poplingue/mobiscroll-date-fr/README.md

 # mobiscroll-date-fr

-The usefull files from mobiscroll date picker with local FR
+The usefull files from mobiscroll date picker jquery plugin with local FR